 Ever notice that music stores are closed when you're setting up the show and there's a technical question?
 I understand that rock n roll’s not an 8-5:00.
 My cell phone is on if I'm awake (513.375.3302).
 I value my customers and I'm here as your consultant (plus I love this stuff).

 Providing production for Styx Mason OH

 Regarding the lines carried on this site.
 There are mega numbers of in ear monitor manufactures.
 I try to stay on top of them to make sure there's nothing new I should make you aware of and/or add to the site.

-At the NAMM show I checked out all the new products.
+Each year at the NAMM show I check out all the new products.
 One outfit had 12 drivers!
-I listened to all and they sounded fine.
+I listened and they sounded fine.
 Here's the thing, after two armature drivers, I've never heard the difference that would justify the added cost.
 I'm really not sure I can hear a difference at all.
 I've paid through the nose for mega driver stuff and I just wanted to believe!

 I went from a dual driver Westone mold to a three way and spent a fortune.
 I heard no difference.
 I opened a 3 way Shure SE535CL and compared it to the Shure SE425 2 way.
 I heard no difference.
 Keep in mind, I'm talking stage rock n roll here.

 You head-fi guys like talking top shelf, burn in time etc and that's fine.
 You read reviews on the mega drivers how bad ass they are.
 It's like buying a new expensive guitar, you've spent a fortune on it and you believe its the best - worth all the money you've invested.
 You tell every one you know and continue convincing yourself that it was worth all you spent.
 Same with the mega driver IEMs in the chat rooms.
 I've been there.